MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 ---
 title: <Article Title in Title Casing>
-description: <A description that's 120-165 characters and ends with a period.>
+description: <Align with the template instructions for this content type.>
-keywords: <Choose values as described in the template instructions>
+keywords: <Align with the template instructions for this content type.>
 ms.date: <Date of publish or last freshness pass, in mm/dd/yyyy format>
 ms.topic: design-pattern
 ms.service: azure-architecture-center
 ms.subservice: design-pattern
-pnp.series.title: Cloud Design Patterns pnp.pattern.categories: <Choose values as described in the template instructions>
+pnp.series.title: Cloud Design Patterns pnp.pattern.categories: <Align with the template instructions for this content type.>
 ---

 # <!-- Article title in sentence casing -->